eliasyaoyc/rust-usage/README.md

-#### The simple garbage-first implemented, just for play.
+#### The garbage-first implemented for rust, just for play.
 Code is fun. 😍😍